-Surgical technique spots cancer invasion with fluorescenceJanuary 10th, 2013 in Cancer /
+Surgical technique spots cancer invasion with fluorescenceJanuary 10, 2013 in Medicine & Health / Cancer

 One of the greatest challenges faced by cancer surgeons is to know exactly which tissue to remove, or not, while the patient is under anesthesia.
 A team of surgeons and scientists at University of California, San Diego School of Medicine have developed a new technique that will allow surgeons to identify during surgery which lymph nodes are cancerous so that healthy tissue can be saved.
 The findings will be published in the January 15 print edition of Cancer Research.